Iqaluit ASU (IASU)

 "The Nunavut Research Institute is a gateway to the many exciting research and technology development initiatives underway in the territory" - Nunavut Arctic College

 The laboratory was equipped with a Varian AA280FS (fast sequential atomic absorption spectrometer), a gas chromatograph and a Panalytical Minipal-4 energy dispersive X-ray fluorescence instrument (EDXRF).
-The atomic absorption spectrometer will allow IASU to expand the suite of metal analysis available in Iqaluit.
-In addition to the improved suite of analysis, this new venture will allow ASU to increase training opportunities.
+In addition to the improved testing capabilities, this new venture will allow ASU to increase training opportunities.

 Setting up the IASU March 2011

 The Environmental Technology Program at Nunavut Arctic College is housed in the same facility as the IASU laboratory.
 In March 2011, three ASU staff spent a full day teaching the first and second year Environmental Technology students.
 Lectures on remediation at Arctic field sites and a hands on laboratory in which the students analysed soils for petroleum hydrocarbons and metals were very well received by the Arctic college staff and students.
-Plans are ongoing to teach a full course at Nunavut Arctic College in March 2012.
+A full course at Nunavut Arctic College was taught in March 2012 and the course will be given again in the summer of 2014.

 Above: IASU mobile lab trailer before the move